-\textbf{Zeroth-order optimization.} Zeroth-order (ZO) optimization methods approximate gradients using function evaluations instead of explicit gradient computation, offering reduced computational and memory overhead \cite{zhang2024revisiting}.
-This advantage makes them attractive for large-scale problems like large language model fine-tuning \cite{malladi2023fine, gautam2024variance, zhang2024revisiting, tang2024private,ling2024convergence}, and their convergence properties are theoretically studied \cite{nesterov2017random, liu2018zeroth, duchi2015optimal, jamieson2012query}.
-However, ZO convergence rates often degrade with increasing problem dimension $d$, which makes them slow for high-dimensional models compared to FO methods \cite{liu2018zeroth, liu2018stochastic,wang2018stochastic}.
-Even recent applications like MeZO \cite{malladi2023fine} and MeZO-SVRG \cite{gautam2024variance} are constrained by this dimensionality dependence.
-While ZO is crucial for black-box scenarios \cite{chen2017zoo, tu2019autozoom}, tasks like fine-tuning often have accessible gradients whose computation is merely expensive.
-This motivates our hybrid approach, which aims to combine ZO's efficiency with FO's faster convergence by strategically incorporating both types of gradient information, thereby avoiding the high computational cost associated with pure FO methods, while also mitigating the performance degradation that pure ZO methods often suffer in high-dimensional settings.
+\paragraph{Zeroth-order optimization.} Zeroth-order (ZO) optimization approximates gradients using function evaluations instead of explicit gradient computation, offering reduced computational and memory overhead \citep{zhang2024revisiting}.
+This advantage makes them attractive for large-scale problems like fine-tuning of large language models \citep{malladi2023fine, gautam2024variance, zhang2024revisiting, tang2024private,ling2024convergence}, and their convergence properties are theoretically studied \citep{duchi2015optimal, jamieson2012query,nesterov2017random, liu2018zeroth}.
+However, the convergence rates of ZO methods often degrade with increasing parameter dimension $d$, which makes them slow for large models compared to FO methods \citep{liu2018zeroth, liu2018stochastic,wang2018stochastic}.
+Even recent applications like MeZO \citep{malladi2023fine} and MeZO-SVRG \citep{gautam2024variance} are constrained by large parameter dimension.
+While ZO optimization is crucial for black-box scenarios \citep{chen2017zoo, tu2019autozoom}, tasks like fine-tuning often have accessible gradients whose computation is merely expensive.
+This motivates our hybrid approach, which aims to combine ZO's efficiency with FO's faster convergence by strategically incorporating both types of gradient information, thereby avoiding the high computational cost associated with FO methods, while also mitigating the performance degradation that ZO methods often suffer in high-dimensional settings.